Orders of magnitude (speed)

+The orders of magnitude of speed is a comparative list of various speed levels spanning many scales of measurement, ranging from the near-imperceptible expansion of space under Hubble's law to the ultimate physical limit of the speed of light.
+Speeds across this range are encountered in natural phenomena, human-made objects, biological processes, and fundamental physics.
 To help compare different orders of magnitude, the following list describes various speed levels between approximately 2.2×10^−18 m/s and 3.0×10^8 m/s (the speed of light).
+The list is organized by orders of magnitude, grouping entries by successive powers of ten.
 Values in bold are exact.